ngraczykowski/iris-root/modules/core-bridge-registration-connector/README.md

     - PORT
         - interfaces that are implemented by adapters use postfix **ServiceClient** appended at the end of the interface name for example **RegistrationServiceClient**

+## Running tests in Gradle

+By default, build run all tests.
+However, some integration tests take too much time.
+In order to make work faster, we added the flag `-Punit` to run only unit tests. <br>

+Example <br>
+`./gradlew clean build ` - run build with all tests <br>
+`./gradlew clean build -PunitTests` - run build only with unit tests

+This same works with command `test` <br>
+`./gradlew clean test ` - run all tests <br>
+`./gradlew clean test -PunitTests` - run only unit tests

+Tests are considered as integration when they have the word `IT` as postfix in the class name
+eg: `DatabaseIntegrationTestIT` or they have the word `Integration` in the class name
+eg: `DatabaseIntegrationTest`.
+So it's important to name test classes appropriately.